agalitsyna/RedClib/README.md

 ```

 This command takes FASTQ forward and reverse reads for Red-C and produces a set of intermediary text files.
-It prints extended log files with information about suces of each processing step.
+It prints extended log files with information about success of each processing step.

+Mapping is done in parallel (3 threads).
+Feel free to modify this parameter inside 02_run_analysis.py (nthreads).

 ### 03_collect_hdf5.py